On the Carath\'eodory number for strong convexity

 Put $H = \left( \conv_K X\right) \cap A.$ This planar set $H$ has boundary consisting of convex arcs between consecutive points of $X$ of radius equal one.
 This is so because the intersection of a translate $K+t$ with the plane $A$ is a disk of radius at most $1$ and it must contain thus described curvilinear regular polygon $H$.

-Let us take a point $p$ to be in space above the center of $X$ (that is on the line through $X$ perpendicular to $A$) so that the maximum of the angle $\angle (py, A)$ over $y\in \partial H$ equals the angle $\alpha$ between the base of $K$ and any generatrix of $K$.
-Our choice of $p$ is to make sure that any translate of $K$ containing $X$ (whose intersection with $A$ is a disk of radius at most $1$) must contain the point $p$ as well.
+Let us take a point $p$ to be in $\mathbb R^3$ above the center of $X$, that is on the line through the center of $X$ perpendicular to $A$, such that the maximum of the angle $\angle (py, A)$ over $y\in \partial H$ equals the angle $\alpha$ between the base of $K$ and any generatrix of $K$.
+This maximum is attained in the midpoint of every curved segment of the boundary $\partial H$.
+Our choice of $p$ guarantees that any translate of $K$ containing $X$ (whose intersection with $A$ is a disk of radius at most $1$) must contain the point $p$ as well.
 This is so, since otherwise a plane $B$ with $\angle (A,B)=\alpha$ would separate $H$ from $p$ and touch $H$, which we exclude by the choice of $p$.